arthurktripp/dnsQuickCheck/README.md

 - AAAA
 - SRV

 ## License
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+## Version History
+### V1.1.1
+- Prevents displaying duplicate results in QuickCheck.
+- Use the root domain for nameserver queries.
+Handles registrars that don't return an NS record when using a subdomain.